cvalfano/toonrescue/README.md

 # ToonRescue
-ToonRescue is an independent fan project designed to help players of Toontown Rewritten track and manage their SOS cards.
-This website offers features like a personal SOS card tracker, strategy guides, and detailed information about each SOS Toon’s abilities.
-Built with AI technology to provide a dynamic user experience, ToonRescue is perfect for players looking to optimise their battle strategies and collect all their favourite Toons.
-Please note, ToonRescue is not affiliated with Disney or Toontown Rewritten.
+ToonRescue is an independent fan project (not affiliated with ToontownHQ, Toontown Rewritten, or Disney) that provides a comprehensive library of all SOS Toon Cards from ToonTown Rewritten.
+Built using AI, this site brings together the unique abilities and details of each SOS Toon Card in one accessible place.

 http://toonrescue.com